4 March 2023

 A financial emergency can occur at any time.
 But even without those occurring, you may need to take out a personal loan to achieve several of your life goals.
 This type of loan can be used for anything from a wedding to paying for a child’s education, purchasing a gadget, or even a medical emergency.
 It is entirely up to you to decide what you want to do with it.
-That’s why it’s called a personal loan, after all.

 Banks do not require any collateral when you apply for a loan, as you may be aware.
 As a result, it’s classified as an unsecured credit service.
 It requires the same minimal documentation as a credit card loan.
 On loans, banks charge a fixed interest rate.

 When you apply for a personal loan, you are asking a lending institution, such as a bank or credit union, to lend you a specific amount of money.
-A personal loan can be used for a variety of purposes, unlike a mortgage, which must be used to pay for a home, and an auto loan, which must be used to finance a car purchase.
+This loan can be used for a variety of purposes, unlike a mortgage, which must be used to pay for a home, and an auto loan, which must be used to finance a car purchase.
 You could use it to pay for college or medical expenses, a major household item like a new furnace or appliance, or to consolidate debt.

 Before you apply for a personal loan, you should be aware of the following terms:

 The maximum loan amount is entirely at the discretion of the bank.
 Some banks provide personal loans up to Rs.
 50 lakhs, while others limit them to Rs.
 25 lakhs.
-If you are a salaried employee, you can apply for a personal loan based on your annual earnings.
+If you are a salaried employee, you can apply for the loan based on your annual earnings.
 The bank has complete discretion in determining the loan amount.

 Suppose your monthly income is between Rs.20,000 and Rs.25,000, for instance.
 Banks calculate your EMI to be approximately 45-50 percent of your monthly income when it comes to monthly repayments.
 As a result, your personal loan’s average EMI will be around Rs.
 12,5000.